Canva vs Adobe Express: Which Design Tool Should You Actually Use?

 - Canva for Teams: Starting at $10/user/month (minimum 3 users) or $100/user/year - everything in Pro plus collaboration features and admin controls

-Note: Canva raised their Teams pricing significantly in late 2024, jumping from around $180/year to $500/year for a 3-person team.
+Note: Canva raised their Teams pricing significantly in recent years, jumping from around $180/year to $500/year for a 3-person team.
 They've since offered a 40% discount for the first year to soften the blow, but it's still a substantial increase.

 For more details, check out our Canva pricing guide or grab a Canva free trial to test it out.